 People who are fully vaccinated against COVID‑19 can travel safely.
 When traveling in the U.S., fully vaccinated people can do so without getting tested for COVID‑19 or self-quarantining.
 If traveling outside the U.S., research your destination and pay attention to their cases and travel requirements.
 The CDC also recommends that you get tested after international travel.

 Masks are still required when traveling on planes, buses and trains – even if you are fully vaccinated.
 Following these guidelines helps ensure people stay safe in crowded settings where risk of spread is high.

 The CDC recommends delaying travel for those who are not fully vaccinated because travel can increase the chance of getting and spreading COVID‑19.
 Since the COVID‑19 vaccine is not yet approved for young children, this means parents should still take precautions if considering a family vacation.

-Dr. Kahn says it is important to remember that though kids tend to have less severe COVID‑19 illness than adults, they are not immune from the virus.
-There have been children admitted to the hospital for COVID‑19 and some children may experience a rare condition called multisystem inflammatory syndrome in children (MIS-C).
+While kids tend to have less severe illness from COVID‑19 than adults, they are not immune from the virus.
+There have been children admitted to the hospital for COVID‑19 and some children have experienced a rare, but serious condition called multisystem inflammatory syndrome in children (MIS-C).